Tired of ads?

 Join today and never see them again.

-The trickster figure appears in almost every mythology.
-The trickster loves to play pranks on the other characters, usually to fulfill his own desires for food, sex, or just for the sheer fun of it.
+The trickster figure appears in almost every mythology we can think of.
+He is the guy who loves to play pranks on the other characters, usually to fulfill his own desires for food, sex, or, as in Loki's case, just for the sheer fun of it.
 The trickster figure is usually someone who crosses boundaries, defies social taboos, and eludes easy identification.
 Sometimes he is a creator, and, at other times, a destroyer.
+Loki, for instance, is neither god nor giant, refuses to play by the rules, and procures marvelous gifts for the gods even as he sows the seeds of their destruction.
 There are so many trickster figures throughout world mythology and folklore that we can't possibly list them all, but here are a few to get you started.

 Anansi is the trickster-figure of West African oral folklore.
 He takes the form of a spider.
 Most of his stories deal with his attempts to trick people out of food or money, or convince people of his great sexual prowess.
-Anansi shares Hermes's cleverness, which he sometimes puts to good use to benefit the world.
+Anansi shares Loki's cleverness, which, like Loki, he sometimes puts to good use to benefit the world.
 In fact, in one story, the Sky-God rewards Anansi's clever captures of a python, leopard, hornets, and a dwarf by giving stories to the world.